 Ahu One Makihi

-Anakena Beach is a beautiful white sand beach, one of only a few beaches on the island.
-We went for a swim and the water was freezing.
+Anakena Beach itself is a stunning white sand beach—one of only a few on the island.
+We even took a refreshing swim, though the water was freezing.

 Anakena Beach, one of the only beaches on the island